 Available any time, anywhere, with multiple ways to connect:

-- Moderated forum
+- Moderated discussion board

 Based on peer support and social connection, both clinically demonstrated to improve mental health and preferred over professional treatment options.